-- Because the area inside the gasket is cleaned during the self clean cycle, you do not need to clean this by hand.
-Any soap left on the liner causes additional stains when the oven is heated. - The area outside the gasket can be cleaned with a soap-filled steel wool or plastic pad.
+- Because the area inside the gasket is cleaned during the self-clean cycle, you do not need to clean this by hand.
+Any soap left on the liner causes additional stains when the oven is heated. - The area outside the gasket can be cleaned with a scouring pad.

 • Do not rub or clean the door gasket-the fiberglass material of the gasket has an extremely low resistance to abrasion.
-An intact and wellfitting oven door gasket is essential for energyefficient oven operation and good baking results.
+An intact and well-fitting oven door gasket is essential for energy-efficient oven operation and good baking results.
 If you notice the gasket becoming worn, frayed or damaged in any way or if it has become displaced on the door, you should have it replaced.